This post may contain affiliate links. For more information please see my disclosure policy here.

 What Is The Keto Diet?

 The ketogenic diet has been around since the 1920’s when a physician developed it for patients with epilepsy.
-Studies have proven that the low carb high fat ketogenic diet reduces factors for diabetes, heart disease, stroke, Alzheimer’s, and some suggest it to be beneficial for certain types of cancer.
+Studies have proven that the low carb ketogenic diet reduces factors for diabetes, heart disease, stroke, Alzheimer’s, and some suggest it to be beneficial for certain types of cancer.
 All I am qualified to do is speak to my personal experience with the keto diet-I am not a doctor!

 Halle Berry revealed earlier this year she uses the ketogenic diet to manage her Type 2 diabetes and credits the diet for slowing down her aging process.
 Popular versions of the keto diet include the South Beach Diet & the Induction Phase of The Atkins Diet.
 Today we are talking about the straight up standard ketogenic diet for weight loss.

 Ketones are produced in the liver from fat when you eat very few carbs and moderate amounts of protein.
 Your body & your brain then uses these ketones for fuel.